brianluft/threadloaf/project/FINISHED.md

 - [x] *Every* time we get a (debounced) "new thread in the thread list" event, we need to send the API call for *all* visible threads.
 Even if we've seen them all before.
 Keep a cache for quick reaction so the replies appear immediately, but always update that cache from the server on this event and update the previews asynchronously when the response comes in.

 # Thread list reply previews
-- [x] When a thread list is visible, show a "Refresh Previews" button to the right of the existing "Sort & View" button.
+- [x] When a thread list is visible, show a "Refresh Replies" button to the right of the existing "Sort & View" button.
 Read context/THREAD_LIST_EXAMPLE.html for the HTML.
 The button will do the same thing that our DOM watcher's "new thread list element" event does: it collects all the visible thread IDs, issues the API call, and when the API call comes back it updates the displayed thread replies.
 The button itself is disabled while the API call is in flight so the user can't keep clicking it.

 # Bugs
 - [x] Read project/FINISHED.md to remember what we did about the debounce of the "new thread in thread list" event from the DOM observer.
 Now, we are issuing the API call _every_ 500 milliseconds, even when the user is idle.
 We only want to issue the API call on some kind of user-driven transition, where either a new thread div is created, or an existing hidden one is shown.
 - [x] In the thread list, our thread reply preview list is currently newest-first.
 It needs to be oldest-first.
 We are showing the most recent N replies, with the most recent one at the bottom.
 Yet, when we hit Refresh and get new posts, _those_ show up at the bottom.
 Make sure the replies preview list is _always_ sorted in ascending chronological order.
-- [x] Our "Refresh Previews" button has an SVG icon, replace it with the ↻ symbol.
+- [x] Our "Refresh Replies" button has an SVG icon, replace it with the ↻ symbol.
 Make sure the symbol and the text are always on a single line; right now the SVG is on the first line and the text is on a second line, making the button taller than intended.
 - [x] The API's {{baseUrl}}/{{guildId}}/messages endpoint is returning the _oldest_ N messages per channel.
 It needs to return the _newest_ N messages per channel.
 Prove it to yourself:
     - Run the server with scripts/start-api.sh
     - Test this; we expect this to return the 1 most recent post.